 Site History

-From the 1950s through the early 1990s, the Market Creek Plaza property was home to Langley Aerospace, Inc., a company that built and tested aircraft for space travel.
-During operations, volatile organic compounds (VOCs), such as trichloroethylene (TCE) and tetrachloroethene (PCE), were used.
+From the 1950s through the early 1990s, the Market Creek Plaza property was home to Fleet Aerospace, Inc.’s Langley Facility.
+Fleet Aerospace is a company that built and tested aircraft for space travel.
+During operations, volatile organic compounds (VOCs) such as trichloroethylene (TCE) and tetrachloroethene (PCE) were used.
 Some of these chemicals were spilled or released into soil and groundwater.
 The facility closed in the early 1990s.

-After the closure, environmental investigations and cleanup were conducted to prepare the site for redevelopment:
+After the closure, Fleet Aerospace conducted environmental investigations and cleanup under regulatory oversight to address the known releases:

 • The San Diego County Department of Environmental Health oversaw the removal and cleanup of a 2,000-gallon machine oil tank.